Indonesia Fair: History

 The first Pekan Raya Indonesia was held between 29 August to 4 October 1953, officially known as "The First Indonesian International Trade & Industrial Fair".
 China was the main international exhibitor.
 It was held on the site where Atma Jaya University now stands, on what is then called Kebayoran Road (now Jalan Jendral Sudirman).

 The second Pekan Raya Indonesia in 1954.
 The main international exhibitor was Soviet Union.

 The third Pekan Raya Indonesia was held in 1955 and the United States was the main international exhibitor.
 Leading US companies such as Ford, General Motors, Caterpillar, Goodyear, RCA and Pan Am took part in the fair.
-Holiday on Ice was first introduced to Indonesia through the Pekan Raya Indonesia 1955, whose performance in Jakarta was attended by then First Lady of USA, Eleanor Roosevelt.
+Holiday on Ice was first introduced to Indonesia through the Pekan Raya Indonesia 1955, whose performance in Jakarta was attended by then First Lady of the United States, Eleanor Roosevelt.
 Among other notable features of the fair was the Stand Televisi ("television stand"), among the first introduction of a true color television to Indonesia.

-In 2016, PRI was held with the concept of 1,000 bands, 1,000 culinary tastes of the archipelago heritage, and a variety of family games that last from October 20 to November 6 2016.
+In 2016, PRI was held with the concept of 1,000 bands, 1,000 culinary tastes of the archipelago heritage, and a variety of family games that last from October 20 to November 6, 2016.

 The 2017 Indonesian Fair (PRI) was held from October 21 to November 5, 2017, with a concept of richer Indonesian culture, starting from musical concert, culture, culinary, shopping, to multi-scale exhibitions.

 2018 Indonesia Fair was held from September 27 to October 7, participated by 600 tenants with more than 2,000 trademarks.
 Participants ranges from property, automotive, fashion, food and beverage, and electronics sectors as well as creative businesses and small and medium enterprises.
 International Indie Music Festival (IIMF) was arranged as part of the festival.